-- Verbal warning. - Name written on whiteboard after normal verbal remonstration (the official warning). - Cross against name sometimes isolation from others if appropriate but must continue work, this will be within the classroom (can be redeemed at teacher's discretion).
-The safety of the children is of paramount importance in all situations. - Two crosses isolate and send child to work in another class or area. - If an unsuitable activity, i.e. games, is being undertaken the child will be sent to another class. - Three crosses child sent to head teacher. - Four crosses parents called in to talk to class teacher (sometimes this is necessary earlier).
+- o Verbal warning. - o Name written on whiteboard after normal verbal remonstration (the official warning). - Cross against name sometimes isolation from others if appropriate but must continue work, this will be within the classroom (can be redeemed at teacher's discretion).
+The safety of the children is of paramount importance in all situations. - Two crosses isolate and send child to work in another class or area.
+If an unsuitable activity, i.e. games, is being undertaken the child will be sent to another class. - Three crosses child sent to head teacher.

-- Crosses can be earned back throughout the week to encourage good behaviour. - For persistent bad behaviour the head teacher will contact the parents by telephone or in writing. - A behaviour log is kept on any child exhibiting poor behaviour (see attached).
-These are referred to as ABC logs.
-These logs are used as evidence of poor behaviour when consulting with parents, SENCO, or outside agencies, and are kept in a confidential file by the class teacher. - Loss of privilege children who disrupt normal classroom activities will spend their playtime with an appropriate task with a member of staff appointed by the class teacher.
-This is recorded on their ABC Log if appropriate.
-If a child exhibits further unacceptable behaviour the class teacher will inform the child's parents of the behaviour problems and set up a meeting. - If the head teacher or a teacher has concerns about a child's behaviour he/she may contact the parents to discuss the behaviour and an appropriate programme of incentives to improve behaviour.
-Sanctions may be introduced at any stage. - Violence, wilful damage or wilful behaviour to person or property in classroom or swearing to an adult (personally heard) or if a child leaves the school premises the teacher reports straight to the Head Teacher who contacts the parents. - If a child leaves the premises without permission the police will be contacted immediately by the Head Teacher or Deputy Head. - The Head Teacher reserves the right to inform a parent/carer of his/her child's unacceptable behaviour, which may in extreme circumstances lead to exclusion.
-In the event of a serious behavioural problem the following sanctions will be considered: - a) Loss of privileges - b) Parental involvement - c) Involvement of support services - d) Temporary exclusion - e) Permanent exclusion.
+- Four crosses parents called in to talk to class teacher (sometimes this is necessary earlier). - Crosses can be earned back throughout the week to encourage good behaviour and earn a Strike Gold time. - For persistent bad behaviour the head teacher will contact the parents by telephone or in writing. - A behaviour log is kept on any child exhibiting poor behaviour (see attached).
+These logs are used as evidence of poor behaviour when consulting with parents, SENCO, or outside agencies, and are kept in a confidential file by the teacher. - O Loss of privilege children who disrupt normal classroom activities will spend their playtime with an appropriate task with a member of staff appointed by the class teacher.
+This is recorded on their Behaviour Log if appropriate.
+If a child exhibits further unacceptable behaviour the class teacher will inform the child's parents of the behaviour problems and set up a meeting. - o If the head teacher or a teacher has concerns about a child's behaviour he/she may contact the parents to discuss the behaviour and an appropriate programme of incentives to improve behaviour.
+Sanctions may be introduced at any stage. - Violence, wilful damage or wilful behaviour to person or property in classroom or swearing to an adult (personally heard) or if a child leaves the school premises the teacher reports straight to the Head Teacher who contacts the parents. - o If a child leaves the premises without permission the police will be contacted immediately by the Head Teacher or Deputy Head. - The Head Teacher reserves the right to inform a parent/carer of his/her child's unacceptable behaviour, which may in extreme circumstances lead to exclusion.
+In the event of a serious behavioural problem the following sanctions will be considered: - a) loss of privileges - b) parental involvement - c) involvement of support services - d) involvement of governors - e) temporary exclusion - f) permanent exclusion.